kimai/kimai/README.md

 ## Introduction

-This is the reloaded version of the open source time-tracking application [Kimai](http://www.kimai.org).
+This is the reloaded version of the open source timetracker [Kimai](http://www.kimai.org).

-Right now its in an early development phase, as a some important features from Kimai v1 are missing.
+Right now its in an early development phase, its usable but some advanced features from Kimai v1 are missing by now.

 Kimai is based on a lot of great frameworks.
 Special thanks to:
 - [Symfony v4](https://github.com/symfony/symfony)